 My visit

-It was no thing of beauty in truth but it was obviously adequate for their league and fully functional.
-As I entered through the gate the main covered seated stand was unusually directly to my left filling in up to goal, maybe as a reminder of the lay out of their old Brows Lane home?
+It was not a thing of beauty in truth but it was obviously adequate for their league and fully functional.
+As I entered through the gate the main covered seated stand was unusually directly to my left filling in up to the goal, maybe as a reminder of the layout of their old Brows Lane home?
 The far end had the only other cover, this time for standing spectators.

 No comments: